Project: Renovation of Holly Bush Farm Estate in Staffordshire

 Privacy Through Mature Hedging

-While assisting Midland Contractors, Hillier Trees also highlighted the instant mature hedging we grow, which could be used around the private gardens.
-A supply of 40 fully-formed 3.5m yew hedges, which had been grown in airpots for 18 months, were planted to attractively surround the existing stately home and garden.
+Whilst collaborating with Midland Contractors, Hillier Trees drew attention to our collection of instantly mature hedging options suitable for the private gardens.
+A delivery of 40 fully developed 3.5m yew hedges, nurtured in Air Pots for 18 months, was provided and strategically planted to encircle the pre-existing stately home and its garden.

 Key Trees